 CareSource works with Accredo Specialty Pharmacy to supply specialty medications that your doctor may prescribe.
 Specialty drugs might be ordered when you have a chronic or difficult health condition.
 They typically require special handling or monitoring, or special administration.
 If you have been prescribed specialty drugs, Accredo can:

 - Help you get your prescription filled or moved from the pharmacy you get it from now

 - Deliver your specialty meds to your home, workplace or to your doctor’s office

 - Help you learn about your specialty medication and give you support from specially-trained health care professionals

 For some drugs, we require that your doctor send us some information.
 This is called a prior authorization request.
 It tells us why a certain drug and/or a certain amount of a drug is needed.
-We must approve the request before you can get the drug.
+We must approve the request before you can get the drug covered by your plan.

 You can find out if a drug requires prior authorization by reviewing the CareSource Marketplace Drug Formulary on the Drug Formulary page.
 Medications billed on the medical benefit may also require prior authorization.
 Please check the Authorization Requirements for Medications on the Medical Benefit.

 We may not approve a prior authorization request for a drug.
 If we don’t, we will send you information about how you can appeal our decision.